danhenriquex/LandingPage-GamaAcademy/README.md

 ## ⚙️ How it Works

 - [x] User can enter their email to receive news.
+Just type your email and press enter or click on the email icon.
 - [x] On the computer, the user can leave the mouse over the product to see it, otherwise the items continued to pass.
 - [x] On the mobile the user can swipe to see the items.